Skip to content

 Technology alone cannot guarantee success.
 The real risk lies in misinterpretation: different departments often use the same market data terms but mean something entirely different.
 Without clear and consistent definitions, market data quickly loses its meaning when it is transferred between systems or used by different teams.

 A business glossary provides that shared understanding.
-It defines key market data terms, their purpose, and ownership, ensuring everyone speaks the same language regardless of which data vendor or application the information originates from.
+It defines key market data terms, their purpose, and ownership, ensuring everyone speaks the same language regardless of which market data vendor or application the information originates from.
 Some Market Data Platforms, such as BIQH’s, can incorporate a client’s own field names in their data mapping, which helps make the migration process smoother and more consistent.
 A well-maintained glossary becomes the foundation for accurate mapping, reliable validation, and sustainable governance.

 Key questions to consider: